Complete Game Logic with Sabotage: Axiomatization

-We write \(\provrlglm{\fml}\) to mean that there is a Hilbert style proof of the formula \(\fml\) consisting only of \emph{\glmurlname} formulas.
+Note that the axiom \irref{gl_star_axiom} and the rule \irref{gl_star_rule} do not need to be added to the calculus explicitly as these are derivable from \refglfpaxiom and \refglfprule respectively.
+The rule \refglfprule is a version of the least fixpoint rule for \rightlinear games.
+As before for a \glmurlshortname formula \(\fml\) write \(\provrlglm{\fml}\) if~\(\fml\) is provable in this calculus and \(\provrlglg{\fml}\) if \(\fml\) is provable with the two additional axioms \irref{mu_box_true} and \irref{mu_box_and}.

 A more general proof calculus for full \glmuname is of interest as well.
-(Note however that \irref{rule_gl_mu} is not sound for this language, since the soundness proof relies on \rightlinear{}ity.)
-Because there can not be a recursive and complete such calculus, we restrict attention to the calculus for \glmurlname.
+Because there cannot be a recursive and complete such calculus, only the calculus for \glmurlname is considered here.

-The new rule \irref{rule_gl_mu} is an adaptation of the Park fixpoint induction rule to the setting of \rightlinear games.
-Completeness requires the rule \irref{rule_gl_mon} only for games of the form \(\gatom,\gdual{\gatom}\) and \(\gvar\), since the more general rule is derivable.
-With the more general definition however it is clear that if \(\provglm{\fml}\), then by substituting free occurrences of \(\gvar\) across the entire proof also \(\provglm{\freplace{\fml}{\gvar}{\gam}}\).
+\begin{remark} In the three calculi restricting rule \irref{gl_mon} to range only over atomic games \(\gatom\), dual atomic games \(\gdual{\gatom}\) and variables \(\gvar\) does not weaken the proof calculi, since the more general rule is derivable.
+With the more general \irref{gl_mon} it is clear that if \(\provglm{\fml}\), then \(\provglm{\freplace{\fml}{\gvar}{\gam}}\) by substituting free occurrences of \(\gvar\) across the entire proof. \end{remark}